Welcome to my World. This page presents a selection of works realized since 2008.

 Installation of a slideshow projection constituted of 16 photographs, dimensions

 Caniche is a publishing project –so far counting 3 editions– based on comics and the media’s narrative structures in relation to humor and abstraction.
-Around 25 international artists are invited for each issue, and each one responds to the use of different grids based on various comics, that I edited, invented and proposed to each of them.
-The practices of the invited artists vary from drawing, sculpture, painting, to video, installation, graphic and immaterial art.
+Around 25 international artists are invited for each issue, and each one responds to the use of different grids that I invent, edit and propose to each of them.
+The practices of the contributing artists vary from drawing, sculpture, painting, to video, installation, graphic and immaterial art.
 Ultimately, the launch consists in a performance involving some of the participants.
 Further information about the project can be found on www.revistacaniche.com

 Artist book, 21,5x14cm, inside offset and silkscreened cover, co-published with CaritaFeliz☺, edition of 200, 2012.